M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.5  Revision 14 active-X
+Version 9.5  Revision 15 active-X

-Add encoder/decoder for URI, and  URL parser see Help String$( Fix also expression evaluator (break from Rev. 13)
+A lot of work, for a great language;

 From version 9.0 revision 50: